Skip to content

 Strong consensus

 The data: Surfer SEO: #1 on-page factor (topical coverage depth).
 Semrush: semantic relevance dominates their correlation data.
-Our client data: unique LSI vocabulary r=-0.23, validates ~13% relative weight.
+Our July 2026 re-baseline: unique semantic vocabulary r=-0.29, now the single strongest on-page factor we measure, up from -0.23 in April.
+Page 1 pages carry roughly 250 distinct topic-related terms.

 Google's API leak confirmed siteFocusScore, siteRadius, and topPetacatTaxId as real signals measuring how focused a site is on its core topic.
 Sites that demonstrate deep expertise in a niche outperform generalist sites, even with fewer backlinks.
-The correlation data backs this: unique LSI vocabulary (a proxy for topical depth) is one of the top 3 correlated on-page factors.
+Our correlation data now backs this harder than it did in April: semantic vocabulary breadth went from the third-strongest on-page factor to the outright first.
+The mirror image is just as useful: over the same period, keyword-in-title-tag factors fell sharply down our table.
+Depth in the body is being rewarded where title-tag keyword engineering is not.

 How it connects: This is the data behind the enterprise SEO trend.
 Large organisations struggle with topical authority because their sites cover too many topics at once.
 The rising interest in enterprise SEO tools and metrics reflects this: companies are looking for ways to measure and improve topical focus at scale.

 What to do: Build topical maps before creating content.
+Benchmark drafts against roughly 250 distinct topic terms rather than a fixed keyword count.
 Cover topics in depth with supporting pages.
 Use internal linking to create clear topical clusters.
-Measure topical coverage against competitors.
+Stop over-engineering title tags to compensate for thin body coverage.

 Sources: Surfer SEO Ranking Factors, Semrush Ranking Factors Study